DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers/file/bandit.md

 ### File Types
 DefectDojo parser accepts a .json file.

-To export a .json file from Bandit, you will need to install and run the .json report formatter to your Bandit instance.
+To export a .json file from Bandit, you will need to install and run the .json report formatter from your Bandit instance.
 See Bandit documentation: https://bandit.readthedocs.io/en/latest/formatters/index.html